ViktorJp/VPNMON-R2/README.md

 12. It will reset your VPN connection at a regularly scheduled time using the settings at the top of the script (optional)
 13. Includes a timer to show when the last time VPN was reset, along with a progressbar to show script activity
 14. It now shows the last time a VPN reset happened indicated by "Last Reset:", an indicator when the next reset will happen, and how often the interval happens (in seconds) on the easy-to-read VPNMON-R2 interface in your SSH shell.
-15. Added a new API lookup to display the VPN exit nde city/location next to the active VPN connection.
+15. Added a new API lookup to display the VPN exit node city/location next to the active VPN connection.
 This API is free, and guarantees at least 1000 lookups per month.
 In lieu of doing a lookup each single refresh interval, a location lookup is only done when either the script starts up fresh, when it detects VPNON doing a reset, or if VPNMON-R2 initiates a reset.

 Gotchas
 -------